-- 106. DVetMed students will undertake courses to obtain 180 credits in each year of the four year programme.
-Students are required to pass all courses in order to achieve the award of the degree. - 107.
-Students are permitted one re-sit attempt for each SCQF Level 12 course on the programme.
-Students may be awarded credit on aggregate for up to 60 credits of SCQF Level 11 courses in each year, provided they meet the following criteria: - Achieve a mark of 50% or more in 120 credits worth of courses (at the first or second attempt for SCQF Level 12 courses); - Achieve an average of 50% or more across 180 credits of courses (based on performance at the first or second attempt for SCQF Level 12 courses).
+106. DVetMed students will undertake courses to obtain 180 credits in each year of the four year programme.
+In order to qualify for the award of Doctor of Veterinary Medicine, students must obtain a total of 720 credits across the duration of the programme, in accordance with the progression requirements below.

+107. Students are permitted one re-sit attempt for each SCQF Level 12 course on the programme.
+Students may be awarded credit on aggregate for up to 60 credits of SCQF Level 11 courses in each year, provided they meet the following criteria:

+- Achieve a mark of 50% or more in 120 credits worth of courses (at the first or second attempt for SCQF Level 12 courses); - Achieve an average of 50% or more across 180 credits of courses (based on performance at the first or second attempt for SCQF Level 12 courses).